 Man, I really like Max Muncy.
 Although we did see a bit of a step back from his 2018 numbers, the Dodgers infielder still put up a .251/.374/.515 slashline with 35 homers and nearly 200 combined R and RBI.
 Clearly he is more valuable in a league that awards walks; in an OBP or points league I’d likely bump him up to the “Near-Elite” tier.
 Even if we can only expect a .250-260 AVG from him, I’m still thrilled to take Muncy at his current ADP of 74th overall.

 I feel like Muncy is a fairly clear case of “What you see is what you get.”
 His drawbacks are clearly AVG and steals, where you’ll be lucky to get four.
 He does struggle against breaking and offspeed pitches, but makes up for it by mashing fastballs.
-That said, I fully expect him to hit around 35 homers again with 200+ runs and RBI.
+That said, I fully expect him to produce at a full-season 35-homer pace again with lots of runs and RBI.
 He’s projected to bat behind Mookie Betts and ahead of Justin Turner and Cody Bellinger; there may not be a better lineup situation in the majors.
+And just like with LeMahieu, you’ll have the option to play Muncy at both first and third base as well.

 No. 9: Mike Moustakas (Cincinnati Reds)

 I see Mike Moustakas as a very similar player to the above Max Muncy.
 Both are 2B/3B eligible players in very good lineups.
-You can expect around a .250-260 AVG and around 35 home runs from both.
+You can expect around a .250-260 AVG and a full-season 35 home run pace from both.
 Obviously Muncy will walk more often, which will help him amass more runs scored, but Moustakas strikes out less which may lead to a higher batting average.
 Maybe the biggest difference is their ADP; you’ll need to draft Muncy in the fifth or sixth round, while Moustakas is often available in the eighth.

 Now, let’s be clear, I prefer Muncy to Moustakas in a vacuum.
-Muncy seems very likely to have near, if not more than, 200+ R and RBI combined.
-I’d be surprised to see Moustakas reach that figure, as he’ll likely be batting cleanup for a good portion of the year, and I just don’t trust Jesse Winker and Freddy Galvis to bat him in as often as Justin Turner and Cody Bellinger would.
+Muncy seems very likely to have more combined runs and RBI.
+I’d be surprised to see Moustakas compete in counting stats, as he’ll likely be batting cleanup for a good portion of the year, and I just don’t trust the hitters behind him to drive him in as often as Justin Turner and Cody Bellinger likely will for Muncy.
 Another case of “What you see is what you get,” and you have to like what you see from Moustakas.

 No. 10: Whit Merrifield (Kansas City Royals)